 4. Ask Your Hosting Provider to Increase the Maximum File Upload Size

-If the above solutions didn’t work for you, you’ll need to contact your hosting provider for the ultimate solution.
+If the above solutions didn’t work for you, you’ll need to contact your WordPress hosting provider for the ultimate solution.

 Your WordPress file upload limit is basically related to the resources your hosting provider allocated for your site.
 Hosting services sometimes limit the file upload size for your own good.
 For example; by limiting the file upload size, you can prevent your users from uploading large files, videos, etc.